zxc308/P4-tutorials/p4app-exercises/p4runtime.p4app/README.md

 ## Introduction

-In this exercise, we will be using P4Runtime to send flow entries to the switch instead of using the switch's CLI.
-We will be building on the same P4 program that you used in the [basic_tunnel](../basic_tunnel) exercise.
+In this exercise, we will be building on the same P4 program that you used in the [basic_tunnel](../basic_tunnel) exercise.
 The P4 program has been renamed to `advanced_tunnel.py` and has been augmented with two counters (`ingressTunnelCounter`, `egressTunnelCounter`) and two new actions (`myTunnel_ingress`, `myTunnel_egress`).

-You will use the starter program, `mycontroller.py`, and a few helper libraries in the `p4runtime_lib` directory to create the table entries necessary to tunnel traffic between host 1 and 2.
+Like the previous exercises, running the `make` command creates a new docker container and runs the program `main.py`, which compiles the P4 program and starts Mininet.
+Unlike the previous exercises, `main.py` does not install any table entries into the switches.
+In this exercise, you will use the program `mycontroller.py` to create the table entries necessary to tunnel traffic between host 1 and 2.
+Since the exercise can be completed by making changes only to `mycontroller.py`, and no changes to the P4 program are required, you may choose to run `make` once in one window, and leave that running for the entire exercise.
+In a separate terminal, you can quit `mycontroller.py`, edit it, and start it again, and the new controller process will take over control of the existing Mininet network.

 > **Spoiler alert:** There is a reference solution in the `solution`
 > sub-directory.
 Feel free to compare your implementation to the